Courses FAQ

 Each course is numbered by levels (e.g., 100, 200, 300).
 Generally speaking, the 100 level classes tend to contain more foundational information, great for newcomers or for a kick start for experienced writers.
 We recommend beginning with 100-levels.
 The higher numbers tend to have more specified the subject matter and material.

-6. Help!
-I’m having problems uploading my MP3.
-What should I do?
+6. I’m having trouble uploading my MP3.

 You can refer to the DIY course, GEN 110 Preparing Your Audio for Uploading, in your Active Courses area.
 This course will walk you through how to make sure your MP3 can be uploaded easily to SongU.com.
 One of the most common reasons is if the MP3 filename has a strange character in it.